tensorlayer/TensorLayer/README.md

 TensorLayer is a deep learning library based on [Google TensorFlow](https://www.tensorflow.org).
 It provides rich data pre-processing,  training, post-processing and serving modules that help researchers and engineers in building complex machine learning workflows.

-# New Features
+# What's New
 * You can now use TensorLayer with [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras) together!
 * Compatible with TensorFlow 1.0 release.

 # Why TensorLayer

-TensorLayer grow out from our need to combine the power of TensorFlow with the right modules of deep neural networks in building end-to-end machine learning workflows.
-Its development is guided by the following principles:
+TensorLayer grow out from our need to combine the power of TensorFlow with the right deep learning modules in crafting diverse machine learning workflows.
+It is architected by the following design principles:

-- **Simplicity**: TensorLayer lifts the low-level dataflow paradigm of TensorFlow to abstracted DL and RL modules.
-These modules come with rich examples that can be deployed in minutes.
-A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation only if need.
+- **Simplicity**: TensorLayer lifts the dataflow paradigm of TensorFlow to abstracted DL and RL modules.
+These modules come with detailed examples that can be deployed in minutes.
+A TensorLayer user may find it easy to bootstrap with our abstracted modules, and then dive into implementation if need.
-- **Composibility**: If possible, machine learning modules should be composed, not built.
-By providing connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
-This yields a much better time to explore ideas and enables an eco-system that allows easy plug-in of novel modules.
+- **Composibility**: If possible, deep learning modules should be composed, not built.
+By offering connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
+This yields a much better time to explore ideas and allows easy plug-in of new modules.
-- **Flexibility**: A domain-specific DL algorithm can require many careful tunings.
-TensorLayer allows users to manipulate the native APIs of TensorFlow and therefore have a fine-grain control of the training engine.
+- **Flexibility**: A DL workflow usually require many careful tunings.
+TensorLayer allows users to manipulate the native APIs of TensorFlow and therefore have a flexible control of the engine.
 - **Performance**: TensorLayer provides zero-cost compatibility for TensorFlow.
 It can easily run on heterogeneous platforms or multiple servers without compromise in performance.

 A frequent question regarding TensorLayer is that why don't we use existing libraries like Keras and Tflearn.
-A DL user may find it comfortable to start with these libraries.
-They provide abstractions for the ease of use but in turn hide the underlying engine.
-Though good for bootstrap, it becomes hard to tune and modify from the bottom, which is necessary in tackling many real-world problems.
+A DL scientist may find it comfortable to start with these libraries.
+They provide abstractions to lower adoption barrier; but in turn hide the underlying engine.
+Though good for bootstrap, it becomes hard to tune and modify from the bottom, which is quite necessary in tackling many real-world problems.

-In contrast, TensorLayer advocates a flexible and composable approach where neural network libraries shall be used interchangeably with the native engine.
-This allows users to enjoy the ease of using powerful pre-built modules without sacrificing fine-grain control.
+In contrast, TensorLayer advocates a more flexible and composable approach where neural network libraries shall be used interchangeably with the native engine.
+This allows users to enjoy the power of pre-built modules without sacrificing control of the engine.
 This noninvasive nature makes it viable to consolidate with other TF's libraries such as TF-Slim and Keras.
 However, flexibility does not always come with the loss of performance.
 TensorLayer allows seamless distributed and heterogeneous deployment with its zero-cost compatibility to TensorFlow.

 TensorLayer is in an active development stage and has received many contributions from an opend community.
-We are excited to hear about your thoughts and let us work together to promote its future. :)
+We are excited to hear about your thoughts and anticipate collaborations to promote its future. :)

 # Installation